juanmv94/JJSON/README.md

 In the Elemento class, every kind of data is stored in the **void\* elemento** variable, it doesn't matter if they are pointers, or numbers.
 This saves a lot of memory in big JSONs when comparing to the Java version, but if you don't check **get_tipo()** and read an incorrect type of data, you will read garbage instead of **null**.

 ## Reliability
-If a malformed JSON string is passed to the lib, it would try to process it after the end of the string throwing an exception that should be captured.
+If a malformed JSON string is passed to the lib, it will try to auto-complete it at the end of the string returning a JSON object that may differ from the expected one.

+Java and C++ return different values for incorrect number fields in the JSON, like `"number":-53+3+64`.
+In this example, C++ parses `"number":-53` and Java parses `"number":JJSON_Bad_Int/Float`.
+This is because C++ atoi and stoi functions doesn't throw exceptions and gives results for the malformed number strings, while Java throws *StringIndexOutOfBoundsException* that is catched by the lib returning these predefined values.

 Any JSON element starting with **t**,**f**,or **n** will be read as **true**, **false**, and **null**.
 Why to lose processing time checking undefined values?

-The lib has been slightly tested.
-It should not have bugs, but who knows.
+The lib has been slightly tested and it should not have bugs, but nothing is impossible.

 ## License
 JJSON was mainly made for personal use.
 Try it for yourself and if you like it, contact me to find it a proper license.